tusharfc/Face-Recognition-using-VGG-16/README.md

-# Face-recognition-and-detection-using-Vgg16
+# Face-recognition using Vgg16
-Face recognition and detection using Vgg16
+Face recognition using Vgg16